LTLA/BiocWorkflow2015/converted/workflow.md

 This is a more direct strategy that avoids problems with data re-use and can provide increased DB detection power [@lun2014denovo].
 However, its correct implementation is not straightforward due to the subtleties with interpretation of the false dicovery rate (FDR).

-This article describes a computational workflow for performing a DB analysis with sliding windows, in order to facilitate the practical implementation of the window-based strategy.
+This article describes a computational workflow for performing a DB analysis with sliding windows.
+The aim is to facilitate the practical implementation of window-based DB analyses, by providing detailed code and expected output.
+The workflow described here applies to any ChIP-seq experiment with multiple experimental conditions and with multiple biological samples within one or more of the conditions.
+It detects and summarizes DB regions between conditions in a *de novo* manner, i.e., without making any prior assumptions about the location or width of bound regions.
+Detected regions are then annotated according to their proximity to annotated genes.
+In addition, the code can be easily adapted to accommodate batch effects, covariates and multiple experimental factors.

-The workflow is based primarily on software packages from the open-source Bioconductor project [@huber2015orchestrating]
+The workflow is based primarily on software packages from the open-source Bioconductor project [@huber2015orchestrating].
-    and contains all steps that are necessary for detecting DB regions, starting from the raw read sequences.
+It contains all steps that are necessary for detecting DB regions, starting from the raw read sequences.
 Reads are first aligned to the genome using the *[Rsubread](http://bioconductor.org/packages/release/bioc/html/Rsubread.html)* package [@liao2013subread].
 These are counted into sliding windows with *[csaw](http://bioconductor.org/packages/release/bioc/html/csaw.html)*, to quantify binding intensity across the genome [@lun2014denovo].
 Statistical modelling is based on the negative binomial (NB) distribution with generalized linear models (GLMs)
     in the *[edgeR](http://bioconductor.org/packages/release/bioc/html/edgeR.html)* package [@robinson2010edger; @mccarthy2012differential],
     with additional sophistication provided by quasi-likelihood (QL) methods [@lund2012ql].
 Code is also provided for filtering, normalization and region-level control of the FDR.
-Finally, annotation and visualization of the DB regions is described.
+Finally, annotation and visualization of the DB regions is described using *[Gviz](http://bioconductor.org/packages/release/bioc/html/Gviz.html)* and other packages.

 The application of the methods in this article will be demonstrated on two publicly available ChIP-seq data sets.
 The first data set studies changes in H3K9ac marking between pro-B and mature B cells [@domingo2012bcell].
 The second data set studies changes in CREB-binding protein (CBP) binding between wild-type and CBP knock-out cells [@kasper2014genomewide].
 A separate workflow is described for the analysis of each data set, using the sliding window approach in both cases but with different parameter settings.
-The aim is to provide readers with a variety of usage examples from which they can construct DB analyses of their own data.
+The intention is to provide readers with a variety of usage examples from which they can construct DB analyses of their own data.

 # Aligning reads in the H3K9ac libraries